-Struggling with Fire Safety Planning
+Struggling with Fire

-Fires at businesses are still disturbingly common, but what might be even more worrisome is that many workplaces don't have plans that ensure employees are protected when emergencies, such as fires, transpire.
+Fires at businesses are still disturbingly common, but what might be even more worrisome is that many workplaces don't have plans that ensure employees are protected when emergencies, such as fires, happen.
 According to a CareerBuilder poll, 21 percent of respondents said their company didn't have an emergency plan in place for disaster scenarios, such as floods, hurricanes, tornadoes or fires.